-We’re delighted that following two lovely concerts last year, Sinfonia Viva wanted to be involved with the festival again – bringing a different angle to the festival programme with what we know will be another two fabulous concerts in Derby Cathedral.
+We’re delighted that following two lovely concerts last year, Sinfonia Viva wanted to be involved with the festival again – bringing a different angle to the festival programme and making the links between the worlds of classical and folk music.

 * Embraces new opportunities and ways of working whilst nurturing the best of existing practice, making music

 * Connects participants, communities and professional musicians through shared creative activities and

 * Creates exciting and imaginative performance experiences for audiences and participants